 The Best Oven Cleaner: DIY

 After you’ve assembled your products and tools, you’re going to whip up a batch of my DIY oven cleaner.
 It’s super easy to make, and it’s nontoxic.
 I’m honestly not very comfortable using strong chemicals.
-Plus, I don’t want toxic products in the oven where I cook myself and my family’s food.
+Plus, I don’t want toxic products in the oven where I cook my family’s food.
 Luckily, I discovered this recipe, and I never looked back.

 - 4 parts baking soda